arduino/docs-content/content/micropython/01.basics/05.digital-analog-pins/digital-analog-pins.md

 ## Analog Pins

-An example of analog pin is the ADC class, that supplies an interface to analog-to-digital converters, and figures a single endpoint that can sample a continuous voltage and convert it to a discretised value.
+An example of analog pin is the ADC class, that supplies an interface to analog-to-digital convertors, and figures a single endpoint that can sample a continuous voltage and convert it to a discretised value.

 There are four methods to use inside the ADC class: `ADC.init`, `ADC.block()`, `ADC.read_16()` and `ADC.read_uv()`.